 The ultimate wildlife week, in search of minke whales, basking sharks, otters, golden & white-tailed eagles, and more.

-Seperated by a narrow strip of water, two captivating islands.
+Separated by a narrow strip of water, two captivating islands

 Our most popular wildlife holiday, combining whale-watching , eagles & otters, al in the company of expert local guides.

 Mull & Iona Top Tips:

 - Tobermory - Mull's colourful main town with its painted houses

 - Perfect white sandy beaches - The romantically named Bay at the Back of the Ocean, Ardalanish & Calgary Bay are highlights

 - Iona Abbey - the 'seat of Christianity' within Scotland inspires spiritual tranquility within one of Scotland's most outstanding natural landscapes